thewoodfish/property-delphi-contract/README.md

 ```

 - The `TimeString` type should be a `u64` but we found it hard to decode on the client side, hence we opted for a byte array, which is easily decodable.
-- The `AccountIdVec` type is the samething as the standard Polkadot `AccountId`, its a collection on bytes, which makes it easier to work with.
+- The `AccountIdVec` type is the samething as the standard Polkadot `AccountId`, but its a collection of bytes, which makes it easier to work with.

 ### Event Types